DinoChiesa/Gemini-Function-Calling/README.md

     This is in [test2-gemini-function-calling.py](./test2-gemini-function-calling.py)

 The purpose of this repo is just for educational and illustration purposes.
-So people can see how it works ni a working example.
+So people can see how it works in a practical example.

 Before we get into more specific details on how to use these things, let's cover some background.